H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 Can You Do A PhD While on an H-1B?

-Pursuing a Ph.D. while on an H-1B visa is possible but comes with significant challenges.
-H-1B holders must prioritize their employment, and pursuing a full-time Ph.D. could jeopardize their visa status unless it’s done part-time with employer approval.
+Yes, you can pursue a part-time PhD while on an H-1B visa.
+It’s important to keep in mind that pursuing a Ph.D. while on an H-1B visa comes with significant challenges.
+H-1B holders must prioritize their employment, and could jeopardize their visa status if done without employer approval.

-However, if an employer is deeply invested in the research, they might fund the Ph.D. and collaborate with the university, though this is rare and logistically complex.
+If an employer is deeply invested in the research, they might fund the Ph.D. and collaborate with the university.
 Overall, success hinges on employer support, part-time study, and strict adherence to H-1B conditions.